 Sometimes text books have odd exercises or too many exercises, and it is good to use the time tested wisdom and experience of the Catholic homeschooling companies to sort the good from the bad or the "too much" from the "too little".

 Many homeschool lesson plans offer book lists for extra reading and activities to enhance learning certain subjects.
-These are hard to find if you do not know they exist ahead of time.
+These are hard to find if you do not know that they exist ahead of time.

 As you grow through homeschooling your first years, you will begin to have a feel for not only what is truly Catholic, but also what works for your family and your individual children.